w-h-a/caus/README.md

 `caus` discovers the causal structure of aggregated trace telemetry and metrics.
 Once you have this, it unlocks so much.

-### Stage 1: The Flight Recorder (WIP)
+### Stage 1: The Flight Recorder

-We are building an offline, command-line tool for after the incident.
+We built an offline, command-line tool for after the incident.
 You feed it data from during the incident, you go make coffee, and when you come back it will present the causal structure of what burned down your system.

 It will tell you that the `checkout` latency spike didn't just happen.
 It was caused by the `payment` error rate, which was caused by a spike in `auth` latency 4 minutes earlier.